-The f-factor Incentive Scheme is an existing regulatory instrument under the National Electricity (Victoria) Act 2005 which specifically provides electricity distribution network businesses with an incentive to lower the number of fire starts on their networks in Victoria.
+The f-factor Incentive Scheme is a regulatory instrument under the National Electricity (Victoria) Act 2005 designed to provide electricity distribution network businesses with an incentive to lower the number of fire starts on their networks in Victoria.

-The Victorian Government introduced the first f-factor as one of several measures in response to the 2009 Black Saturday bushfires where the distribution businesses are provided with a flat incentive for each ignition.
+The Victorian Government introduced the original f-factor scheme in 2012 as one of several measures in response to the 2009 Black Saturday bushfires.
+Under the original f-factor scheme, the distribution businesses were provided with a flat incentive for each ignition.

-The enhanced Scheme will apply a more targeted risk incentive which will assist in the delivery of investment and operational improvements to the highest bushfire risk areas of the state.
+In 2016, the f-factor scheme was substantially enhanced.
+The 2016 f-factor scheme applies a more targeted risk incentive, based on the timing and geographical location of network fire starts, which assists in the delivery of investment and operational improvements to the highest bushfire risk areas of the state.

-The amendment to the f-factor Incentive Scheme is intended to strengthen the focus of electricity distribution businesses on network ignitions of greatest bushfire risk.
-The new Scheme does this by weighting each ignition by its location and time.
-In recognising that all fires count, the Scheme will impose higher penalties for fires of greater risk.
+The 2016 changes to the f-factor scheme are intended to strengthen the focus of electricity distribution businesses on network ignitions of greatest bushfire risk.
+The 2016 scheme does this by weighting each ignition by its location and time.
+The 2016 f-factor scheme imposes higher penalties or higher rewards for fires of greater risk.

-In recognition of newly introduced infrastructure upgrades, the enhanced f-factor will apply more stringent performance benchmarks and reporting obligations.
+In recognition of newly introduced infrastructure upgrades, such as Rapid Earth Fault Current Limiters, the 2016 f-factor scheme also applies more stringent performance benchmarks and reporting obligations.

 Regulatory Impact Statement

-The Regulatory Impact Statement (RIS) considers policy options to revise the existing f-factor Incentive Scheme with a view to maximise the efficiency of this enhanced bushfire risk reduction incentive.
+As part of the 2016 changes to the f-factor scheme, a Regulatory Impact Statement (RIS) considered policy options to maximise the efficiency of this bushfire risk reduction incentive.

 The RIS was open for public comment till 7 November 2016.